OluwadareLab/CNNSplice/README.md

 	* mode: A string to specify either balanced or imbalanced input dataset, i.e ("balanced" or "imbalanced")<br />

 * **Outputs**: <br />
-The outputs of testing includes:
+The outputs of testing includes: <br />
 	* .txt: A log file that contains the accuracy and evaluation metrics results.

 **5. Note:**